prettier/prettier/website/versioned_docs/version-stable/plugins.md

 1. `preprocess(ast: AST, options: object): AST`, if available, is called.
 It is passed the AST from the _parser_.
 The AST returned by `preprocess` will be used by Prettier.
 If `preprocess` is not defined, the AST returned from the _parser_ will be used.
 2. Comments are attached to the AST (see _Handling comments in a printer_ for details).
-3. A Doc is recursively constructed from the AST. i) `embed(path: FastPath, print, textToDoc, options: object): Doc | null` is called on each AST node.
-If `embed` returns a Doc, that Doc is used. ii) If `embed` is undefined or returns a falsy value, `print(path: FastPath, options: object, print): Doc` is called on each AST node.
+3. A Doc is recursively constructed from the AST. i) `embed(path: AstPath, print, textToDoc, options: object): Doc | null` is called on each AST node.
+If `embed` returns a Doc, that Doc is used. ii) If `embed` is undefined or returns a falsy value, `print(path: AstPath, options: object, print): Doc` is called on each AST node.

 #### `print`